MURDriverless/Getting-Started/README.md

    - If you’re facing issues while shrinking, https://www.winhelponline.com/blog/you-cannot-shrink-volume-beyond-point-disk-mgmt/?fbclid=IwAR2yXPd_RQhAVZplS2mzlSXEOtv-hrGCqICEZGgSrhtawZwSMEfaIvcGhUM
 2. Use trial Ubuntu from Ubuntu boot iso to repartition extra space into your existing Ubuntu with GParted

+# No NVIDIA GPU, no Docker
-If you're not using NVIDIA GPU, please contact the team lead.
+If you're not using NVIDIA GPU, please follow https://github.com/MURDriverless/mursim/tree/dev/aldrei21.
 You can continue on with installing ROS and doing ROS tutorials, just skip to the bottom.

 ## 1) Get Docker
 1. Follow steps here: https://docs.docker.com/engine/install/ubuntu/